crashoverride777/swifty-sk-scroll-view/README.md

 This make a subclass of UIScrollView and sets up the basic properties of it.
 It than has its own touches method which get passed along to the relevant scene.

-- Step2: In your relevant SKScene you want to use it you create a moveable node
+- Step2: In your relevant SKScene you want to use it you create a moveable node (make global property for reference, ie above class implementation)

-    var moveableNode = SKNode() // make this global (above class implementation) if needed for reference
+    var moveableNode = SKNode()

 and add it to the scene in viewDidLoad